MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/migration-upgrade/2012-upgrade-cutover.md

 The high-level steps of the production environment upgrade process are the same as the Mock cutover process, refer to [Upgrade from AX 2012 - Cutover testing (Mock cutover)](./upgrade-cutover-testing.md) for detailed instructions.

-1. Ensure all pre-requisites (e.g. pre-upgrade checklist, data clean-up etc.) are fulfilled and custom code is deployed in sandbox environment.
+1. Be sure you've completed the [pre-upgrade checklist for data upgrade](prepare-data-upgrade.md) and custom code is deployed in sandbox environment.
 The sandbox environment must only be used for data upgrade.
-2. Download the **AX 2012 Database Upgrade Toolkit for Dynamics 365** from **Shared asset library > Model** in Microsoft Dynamics Lifecycle Services (LCS).
-Use this toolkit from source SQL Server.
+2. Download the **AX 2012 Database Upgrade Toolkit for Dynamics 365** from Microsoft Dynamics Lifecycle Services (LCS) in the **Shared asset library > Model** area.
+Use this toolkit from the source SQL Server.
-3. Execute replication setup beforehand and keep monitoring it on a regular basis using this toolkit.
+3. Execute replication setup and keep monitoring it on a regular basis using the toolkit.
 4. Turn off the AX 2012 AOS instances at the time of downtime/cut-over.
 5. Ensure replication completes.
-Validate replication completion (dv) by comparing the number of records between source and target using this toolkit.
+Validate replication completion by comparing the number of records between source and target using this toolkit.
+For more information about how to validate the replication, see [Reporting section of the application](data-upgrade-self-service.md#reporting-section-of-the-application).
-6. Execute cutover steps using this toolkit and ensure its completion.
+6. Execute cutover steps using the toolkit and ensure its completion.
-7. Trigger the data upgrade using this toolkit and finish the data upgrade.
+7. Trigger the data upgrade using the toolkit and finish the data upgrade.
 8. Use [Self-service database refresh process](../database/database-refresh.md#self-service-database-refresh) to copy your upgraded database from the sandbox environment into your production environment.
 9. Complete application configuration and complete smoke test.
-10. Allow users back-in.
+10. Allow users to access the Finance and Opererations app again.

 ## Prerequisites